singh1114/best/_posts/2020-02-02-lazy-loading-your-images-in-jekyll-blog-improving-page-speed.md

   - blogging
   - seo
 ---
-Images are the heaviest part of your blog and often are the most interesting once.
-The one things without which your post can't be complete.
+Images are the heaviest part of your blog and often are the most interesting once without which your post can't be complete.

 Most of the people in a Jekyll blog tend to upload the images onto the directory on which the blog is hosted.
-Atleast such is the case with the people hosting it using GitHub pages.
+At least such is the case with the people hosting it using GitHub pages.

-If you check the pagespeed of your page on the [Google's pagespeed](https://developers.google.com/speed/pagespeed/insights/), you might have seen Google giving some suggestions related to images if your page contain a good number of images.
+If you check the page speed of your page on the [Google's pagespeed](https://developers.google.com/speed/pagespeed/insights/), you might have seen Google giving some suggestions related to images if your page contain a good number of images.

-One of the major one is to **Defer Offscreen Images**, that is what we are going to do in this post.
+One of the major one is to **Defer Off-screen Images**, that is what we are going to do in this post.

-## Introduction to the problem: Defer offscreen images
+## Introduction to the problem: Defer off-screen images

 When your blog post has a lot of content and the people have to scroll to see the images of the content, then Google suggest to load the images after the whole [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) is loaded first.